UP THE RODING

 21 November 2016

 This leg of my walk took me past the Rodings, the nine villages or hamlets that bear the name of the river: Abbess Roding, Aythorpe Roding, Beauchamp Roding, Berners Roding, High Roding, Leaden Roding, Margaret Roding, Morell Roding, and White Roding.
-Although it meanders between them, the river does not actually pass through any of the villages - the nearest I came to them was when the footpath brought me out onto a short stretch of the road through Aythorpe Roding.
+Although it meanders between them, the river does not actually pass through any of the villages -

 Upstream from Shellow Bridge, where I ended the previous leg of my walk, the river passes through Birds Green Fishery.
 It was a rather cool and cloudy day, but there were still a few enthusiasts huddled underneath their umbrellas and tents by the side of the lakes.